 Correlation Analysis

-Use Assembly to identify relationships between variables:
+Use Factory to identify relationships between variables:

 “Perform a correlation analysis on the numerical features in our dataset.
 Generate a heatmap of the correlation matrix and highlight any strong correlations we should investigate further.”